 13: Alan Klein interview

-An overview of Alan Klein's pop career based on a 2008 radio interview by Spencer Leigh and some PR writing by Ken Pitt.
+An overview of Alan Klein's career based on an interview by Spencer Leigh and some PR writing by Ken Pitt.

 14: Alan Klein: corrections and clarifications